pdphilip/elasticlens/README.md

 Yes, but mostly no.

-ElasticLens is built from the ground to fully leverage Elasticsearch's capabilities.
+ElasticLens is built from the ground up to fully leverage Elasticsearch's capabilities.
 It integrates directly with the  [Laravel-Elasticsearch](https://github.com/pdphilip/laravel-elasticsearch) package, creating a dedicated `Index Model` that is automatically synced with your `Base Model`.

 The `Index Model` acts as a separate Elasticsearch model managed by ElasticLens, yet you retain full control over it, just like any other Laravel model.
 In addition to working directly with the `Index Model`, ElasticLens offers tools for mapping fields (with embedding relationships) during the build process, and managing index migrations.